 - Those that provide evidence of conditions that existed at 31 March 2024 the Accounts are adjusted to reflect such events. - Those that are indicative of conditions that arose after the 31 March 2024 the Accounts are not adjusted to reflect such events, but where a category of events would have a material effect, disclosure is made of the nature of the event and their estimated financial effect.

-No such events have been identified up to the date of approval.
+No such events have been identified.